vithurson/linux_compile/linux/Documentation/vm/hwpoison.rst

 vm.memory_failure_recovery sysctl set to zero:
 	All memory failures cause a panic.
 Do not attempt recovery.
-	(on x86 this can be also affected by the tolerant level of the MCE subsystem)

 early kill
 	(can be controlled globally and per process)